Miss Malaika Ghana: Judges

 Before the pageant was produced as a reality television series, with viewers voting for their favourite contestants, Ghana's Miss Malaika's representative was handpicked by judges.
 Since the show began in 2003, it has included judges known as the godmothers.
 The duty of the godmothers are to instruct and teach the contestants on conduct and beauty amongst other things.
 These godmothers are Mrs Kay Bentsi-Enchill who's been on the show for 3 years and Mary-Anne Sekyi, who's has 6 years worth of experience.
 The 2010 finale judging panel of the event also included, Ghanaian actors John Dumelo and Jackie Appiah, as well as Paul Adom Otchere.

 Requirements for entry

 The pageant is open to single females between the ages of 18 or those who would turn 18 the present year and 26.
-Hopeful contestants need to be a sizes 10 and 14 and must be of "African" origin.
+Hopeful contestants need to be a sizes 10 and 14 and must be of "Ghanaian" origin.
 Other requirements are that the ladies are high school graduates, have no breast implants and no height restrictions.